Rlvtick/GameStop-stock-vs-Teslastock/README.md

 # GameStop-stock-vs-Teslastock

-Python Project for Data Science
+This is a repository for my final assignments from Coursera Course - Python Project for Data Science.
+The final assignment is on the topic of comparing the stock prices for GameStop (GME) and Tesla (TLSA).